jez/blog/source/_posts/2018-01-13-cli-code-review.markdown

 The `git depgraph` alias is a game changer.
 It makes it easier to get spun up in new code bases, helps make sense of large changes, and just looks plain cool.
-But at the end of the day, we came here to review some code, so lets take a look at how we can actually view the diffs of the files that changed.
+But at the end of the day, we came here to review some code, so let's take a look at how we can actually view the diffs of the files that changed.